ESRC-Funded Research Studentships: Health and Wellbeing

 Lancaster University forms part of the Economic and Social Research Council (ESRC)'s North West Doctoral Training Centre (NWDTC).
-A large number of studentships, covering tuition and maintenance, are available for those wishing to study in areas covered by the ESRC at Lancaster, Liverpool or Manchester.
-Some studentships are reserved for students seeking joint supervision across two or more partner institutions.
+The DTC offers a large number of studentships, covering tuition and maintenance, for those wishing to study in areas covered by the ESRC at Lancaster, Liverpool or Manchester.
+Some studentships are reserved for those seeking joint supervision across two or more partner institutions.

 Other Funding Options

 For more information about postgraduate funding, please see Fees & Funding.